 The most likely scenario is the first case listed above: JASPERS provides both advice and IQR functions.
 The advice part will be carried out without involvement of the IQR.
 Nevertheless the work will be carried out in accordance with a standard methodology and applying common quality standards.
 The methodology to be used is described in detail in the Delegated Act on IQR.

-The IQR division will receive the file when corresponding JASPERS advice division has finished its assignment and the Member States provide it (the IQR division) with the final application documents.
-The IQR division would then carry out its detailed objective review and its appraisal of each project to ensure that all steps in the preparation process had been carried out correctly and to check if the requirements set out in the Commission Delegated Act have been complied with.
+The IQR division will receive the file when the corresponding JASPERS advice division has finished its assignment and the Member State provide it (the IQR division) with the final application documents.
+The IQR division would then carry out its detailed objective review and its appraisal of each project, as explained in section 3, to check that the requirements set out in the Commission Delegated Act have been complied with.

 The IQR division will have staff competent to verify whether the Member State has complied with the requirements of the Delegated Act.

 In the second case, JASPERS is asked to act as IQR only.
 In any case where the IQR does not have sufficient technical capacity to carry out an appraisal, it may draw on the services of the advice side of JASPERS to assist its appraisal.
-In these cases, the IQR will review (and if needed discuss) the report from the sector division and consult the basic project documents, if needed.
+In these cases, the IQR will review (and if needed discuss) the report from the sector division and consult the basic project documents, if needed, as described in the first scenario.

 In the third and fifth cases with or without advice from JASPERS, where the Member State sends an application to the Commission for appraisal and decision, the Member States have already been advised at COCOF during 2013 that it is the Commission’s intention to make use of the services of the JASPERS which would then request input from the advisory units for the quality check.
+This is to make use of the proven technical capacity of JASPERS.
 The IQR will carry out its final review of the work of the advisory units in relation to each project, as in cases 1 and 2, before its report is forwarded to the Commission.

 As mentioned earlier, the dual system will work most efficiently in the cases where the Member State uses JASPERS for both advisory and IQR roles.